 Do not consider having HBOT with these conditions:

-- Lung conditions (because of the increased risk for a collapsed lung)
+Lung conditions (because of the increased risk of a collapsed lung)

 Smokers are encouraged to quit smoking during the time span that they receive therapy because tobacco products block the body’s natural ability to transport oxygen.